sh4tteredd/nothing-phone-1-tools/README.md

 - [android-platform-tools](https://developer.android.com/studio/releases/platform-tools) installed for your OS

-- A Nothing phone(1) with unlocked bootloader
+- A Nothing phone(1) with unlocked bootloader running nothingOS <= 1.1.2

 - `wget`, `unzip` and `tar` installed (macOS/Linux only)

 ## Usage (Windows):

-- download the repo
+- download this repository

 - run the `download.ps1` script with powershell (Right click on the file > click "Run with Powershell")